soumadip-dev/ExpenseTracker-RN-MERN/README.md

 # Realtime-Chat-App

+🚧 Upcoming Project 🚧
-A real-time messaging app inspired by WhatsApp, built with modern web technologies.
+A real-time messaging app inspired by WhatsApp, to be built using modern web technologies.